 Any time of the year can be party time.
 There are currently eleven nationally celebrated holidays per year in the United States—almost one per month.
 There are also unsanctioned holidays, such as National Ice Cream Day or National Device Appreciation Day.
 Besides birthdays and other common celebrations, it seems like there’s always a reason to throw a party.
+Whatever the occasion, you’ll need some snack foods for parties to keep guests fed and talking about how good the food was when they leave.

 But what do you serve?
 If you’re looking for easy appetizers and delicious desserts, the following list of the 25 best snack foods for party people could help you get into the right mindset for throwing brilliant parties.
 Read through it, and at the end, I’ll share three more tips for hosting hit parties.